HM Prison Chelmsford: The prison today

 Money is not available for needed renovation of the prisons as of 2016, particularly the Victorian sections of the prison.

 Following the death of a vulnerable inmate in January 2017 and criticism by the Prison Ombudsman, Care UK announced it would end its healthcare contract there as the level of resource the prison service made available was insufficient.

-Drug use is a serious problem at HMP Chelmsford according to HM Inspectorate of Prisons (42.6% of prisoners failed drug tests) and organized gangs supply prohibited items.
+Drug use is a serious problem at HMP Chelmsford according to HM Inspectorate of Prisons (42.6% of prisoners failed drug tests) and organised gangs supply prohibited items.
 Inspectors describe, "significant concerns about safety" and excessive levels of violence, much of the violence is due to supply and use of prohibited substances.
 Overcrowding and under-resourcing are blamed.
 Peter Clarke said the rising violence, suicides, accessibility of drugs and bad living conditions made him consider using the Urgent Notification protocol, which would make the Justice Secretary take action.
 In one month, prison authorities seized £15,000 worth of illegal goods.
 There were 17 suicides at Chelmsford during the 8 years to 2018 and 5 of them were since the inspection in 2016.

 For examples of suicides, see Notable former inmates.

 Deborah Coles of Inquest said the prison was, "incredibly unsafe [the rate of suicides] suggests that the plethora of recommendations following previous self-inflicted deaths have not been implemented.
 Inquests repeatedly identify the same systemic failings with dismal regularity.
 Recent inquests into deaths at Chelmsford prison have highlighted failures around the management of self-harm procedures, a lack of staff training in mental health awareness, inadequate risk assessments and failures in responding to bullying.

 The failure to implement existing guidelines on the care of those at risk indicates a lack of care, neglect and inhuman treatment from punitive and often inflexible prison regimes.